diracdeltafunk/LaHacks2016/Readme.md

-This is a project
+This is a Go AI
 ====
-Hi
-BLAHhahahahahahahahahahahahahahaha
- BLAB BLAHhahahahahahahahahahahahahahaha
+Using two convolutional neural networks and a tree search, this program is able to play go at a considerably advanced level.